Magda Hellinger

-Magda Hellinger was a Jewish woman.
-During World War II as a prisoner in a leadership role in Auschwitz-Birkenau, she saved dozens of women from certain death.
+Magda Hellinger (1916–2006) was a Jewish woman who, during World War II as a prisoner, at Auschwitz-Birkenau, saved dozens of women from certain death.

 Hellinger was born in eastern Czechoslovakia to a father who taught Jewish history and German.
-He imparted his skills in German on his daughter, which she would put to use in Auschwitz.
+He imparted his skills in German to his daughter, which she would put to use in Auschwitz.
 Interested in Zionism from an early age, she joined a Zionist youth organization, and worked as a kindergarten teacher.

 Hellinger died in 2006 at age 89 a few years after she had self-published her memoir and had given testimony, which was taped on a few occasions.
 After her death, her daughter Maya Lee (with the help of a co-writer, David Brewster) added to that memoir after doing more research.
 She published The Nazis Knew My Name in 2022.